How to Calculate Your CRS Score for Express Entry as a Nigerian Applicant

 If your NOC code falls within one of these categories, your realistic target score is lower than the general pool cut-off.
 Check the IRCC website for recent draw results filtered by category.

-A provincial nomination adds 600 points and is essentially a guaranteed ITA.
+A provincial nomination adds 600 points and normally results in an ITA when the profile remains eligible.
 Many Nigerian professionals with scores in the 440 to 480 range pursue provincial nominations alongside their Express Entry profile.

 A Realistic Score Estimate for a Typical Nigerian Profile

-For a 28-year-old Nigerian applicant with a 4-year bachelor's degree, 3 years of foreign work experience in IT, CLB 9 across all IELTS skills, and no Canadian job offer:
+For a single 28-year-old Nigerian applicant with a 4-year bachelor's degree, 3 years of foreign work experience in IT, CLB 9 across all IELTS skills, and no Canadian work experience:

-• Skills Transferability (CLB 9 + 3 years foreign experience): 50 points
+- Skills Transferability (qualifying CLB 9 + education and 3+ years foreign experience): up to 100 points

 The Nigeria → Canada Express Entry Guide includes a detailed CRS optimization worksheet covering all factors specific to Nigerian credential types, including HND + PGD stacking, NYSC experience documentation, and provincial nominee program alignment by occupation.